 Beginning of studies for new participants: October 1, 2021

 The Academy of Fine Arts Vienna invites applications to its doctoral program for research in artistic practice.
 The “PhD-in-Practice” program provides participants with the opportunity to pursue their individual arts-based research projects in a collective learning environment with a decidedly transdisciplinary and international bent.
 The program is coordinated by Renate Lorenz (Professor for Art and Research) and Anette Baldauf (Professor for Methodology and Epistemology).
-The invited lecturers and guests include Trinh T. Minh-ha, Lauren Berlant, Stefano Harney, Sharon Hayes, Frank B. Wilderson III and Kapwani Kiwanga.
+The invited lecturers and guests include Saidiya Hartman, Tina Campt, Eve Tuck, Stefano Harney, Sharon Hayes, Nikita Dhawan, and Kapwani Kiwanga.

 The PhD in Practice program is built on a concept of arts-based research that relates to critical epistemologies, as they have been developed in the context of feminist, queer, postcolonial, ecological, postmarxist and other political and emancipatory projects.
 Inspired by these struggles, the PhD in Practice program approaches arts-based research as a space for the negotiation of social, political, cultural and economic conflicts.
 It refers to a history of research in the arts, which has been developed in dialog with an array of different fields, including academia, activism, high art as much as pop and subculture.
 It thus privileges cultural/artistic productions, which are concerned with a critique of injustice, social hierarchies and exclusions, and it is interested in the development of heterotopic visions as well as activist interventions.

 The PhD in Practice program is designed for a duration of four years of study.
-During this time the participants will develop and implement their projects analytically and experimentally in coordination with the academic and artistic team of co-participants and faculty.
-Participants learn how to conceive, organize, document, as well as carry out independent and/or collaborative arts-based research in an environment that is dedicated to transdisciplinary and international exchange.
+During this time the participants will develop their projects artistically, theoretically, and analytically in coordination with the academic and artistic team of co-participants and faculty.
+Participants conceive, organize, document, as well as carry out independent and/or collaborative arts-based research in an PhD supervision environment that is dedicated to transdisciplinary and international exchange.